krishankm28/Sales-KPI-Analysis/README.md

 It focuses on **KPI tracking**, **sales performance**, and **performance monitoring**.

 ### PROJECT WORKFLOW
-1. Define Objective and expected Outcomes.
+1. Defined Objective and expected Outcomes.
-2. Gather multi-source sales data (Excel sheets) and understand schema.
+2. Gathered multi-source sales data (Excel sheets) and understand schema.
 3. Data Collection and Cleaning - Imported the sales KPI dataset, dealt with missing values and dates, and removed duplicates.
-4. Load into Colab for initial profiling and data understanding using Python.
+4. Loaded into Colab for initial profiling and data understanding using Python.
-5. Visualize trends, compare performance, and extract key insights.
+5. Visualized trends, compare performance, and extract key insights.
 6. Build Power BI dashboard and present strategic findings.

 ### CHARTS AND VISUALS